bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="Design system makers and users" %}

 **The design system <em>makers</em> and design system <em>users</em> need to maintain a close working relationship** to ensure the patterns defined within the system serve the needs of the applications and all documentation is clear. **Makers provide a birds-eye perspective of the entire ecosystem the design system serves, while users provide an on-the-ground perspective focused on specific applications of the system**.
+Jina Bolton of Salesforce sums the relationship between makers and users quite nicely:

+> The Design System informs our Product Design.Our Product Design informs the Design System. <cite><a href="https://medium.com/salesforce-ux/the-salesforce-team-model-for-scaling-a-design-system-d89c2a2d404b">Jina Bolton, Salesforce</a>

 Both perspectives are critical to the success of the design system, which is why it's so important for makers and users to have a healthy relationship that involves frequent communication and collaboration.

 #### Who are the design system makers?
 Who updates the design system?
 Who approves changes?
 Who interfaces with the users of the design system to make sure it's addressing their needs?
 Who gets to decide which patterns stay, go, or need tweaked?